shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 - **app.py** - The app entry point and menu registration can be found in the `app.py` file.
 This is where you typically set up your classes and get things initialized and get menu items registered.
 - **info.yml** - Also known as the manifest file, defines all the different settings that this app requires when it is installed.
 Settings are often useful if you want reusable apps and you don't want to hard code any values in the app itself.
-- **python/app/dialog.py** - This contains the logic and event callbacks etc. that produces the main app window.
+- **python/app/dialog.py** - This contains the logic and event callbacks etc. that produce the main app window.
-- **python/app/ui** - This folder contains the automatically generated ui code and resource file.
-You don't edit this directly, instead you edit the QT ui file in the resources folder.
+- **python/app/ui** - This folder contains the automatically generated UI code and resource file.
+You don't edit this directly, instead, you edit the Qt UI file in the resources folder.
-- **resources/** - In the resources folder, the `dialog.ui` file is a QT Designer file which you can open up and use to rapidly design and define the look and feel of the app.
+- **resources/** - In the resources folder, the `dialog.ui` file is a Qt Designer file that you can open up and use to rapidly design and define the look and feel of the app.
-Once you have made changes you have to execute the `build_resources.sh` script which will convert the ui file to python code and store it as the `/python/app/ui/dialo.py`.
+Once you have made changes you have to execute the `build_resources.sh` script which will convert the UI file to python code and store it as the `/python/app/ui/dialo.py`.
-- **style.qss** - You can define qss (QT style sheets) for your UI in this file.
+- **style.qss** - You can define QSS (Qt style sheets) for your UI in this file.

 {% include info title="Note" content="An app doesn't need to have a UI however, and the minimum requirements for a valid app are an `app.py` containing an `Application` class and an `info.yml`." %}

 ### Configuration settings
-Inside the manifest file there should be a `configuration` section where you can define app settings.
+Inside the manifest file, there should be a `configuration` section where you can define app settings.

 Defining a setting in the manifest file, allows you to configure different setting values for your app in the environment YAML files.
 This is useful if your app needs to behave differently depending on the environment it is in.

-For example you may wish to have a setting that defines a template to use when saving a file.
+For example, you may wish to have a setting that defines a template to use when saving a file.
 ```yaml
 save_template:
     type: template